algorand/sandbox/README.md

-  logs            -> stream algorand logs with the carpenter utility. status          -> get node status. goal (args)     -> run goal command like 'goal node status'. tealdbg (args)  -> run tealdbg command like 'tealdbg help'.
-In sandbox, always use `tealdbg` with `--listen 0.0.0.0` option!
+  logs            -> stream algorand logs with the carpenter utility. status          -> get node status. goal (args)     -> run goal command like 'goal node status'. tealdbg (args)  -> run tealdbg command to debug program execution.
+Always use `tealdbg` with `--listen 0.0.0.0` or `--listen [IP ADDRESS]` falgs, if you need to acess tealdbg from outside of algod docker container.

 special flags for 'up' command:
   -v|--verbose           -> display verbose output when starting standbox.